mcfdn/mcfdn.github.io/_posts/2014-04-02-securing-elasticsearch-with-nginx.md

     # Returns Elasticsearch output
     $ curl <username>:<password>@<server_ip>:<port_number>

-The last thing to do is restrict Elasticsearch to only running on localhost; at the moment we could still access the server by hitting the port Elasticsearch runs on:
+The last thing to do is restrict Elasticsearch to localhost; at the moment we could still access Elasticsearch by hitting port 9200:

     $ curl <ip_address>:9200